andyli/blog/content/posts/2009/2009-06-30_miream-explained.md

 ------------------------------------------------

 We are organizing them.
 There will be a website dedicated for "The mirage series" (in weeks, hopefully).
-The url **will be announced in this blog**.
+The URL **will be announced in this blog**.
 Or you can email me: <andy@onthewings.net>.

 * * * * *